atmoos/cv/README.md

 1\.2016 - 2\.2018 @ **Sensirion AG**, Stäfa, Switzerland

-***Architecture:*** Event based architecture using the mediator topology,later evolving into microservices.
+***Architecture:*** Event based architecture using the mediator topology, later evolving into microservices.

 The core task was to build a control and monitoring software (desktop app) for a multi slot robotic sensor calibration system.
 Two unsuccessful attempts had been made previously.
 The following shortlist of my tactics where instrumental for success: